poudel-bibek/poudel-bibek.github.io/content/posts/projects/index.md

 -------------------

-- "Artificial Intelligence Assignments", Coding assignments for graduate AI and ML courses at University of Memphis.
-Topics include Deep Q Networks, Proximal Policy Optimization and Finetuning of Transformer.
+- "Artificial Intelligence Assignments", Coding assignments for graduate level AI and ML courses at University of Memphis.
+Topics include Deep Q Networks, Proximal Policy Optimization and Finetuning of a Transformer.
     - [Supporting Repo](https://github.com/poudel-bibek/AI-Assignments), [Sample website](https://poudel-bibek.github.io/AI-Assignments/) (content not available)

 - "Robustness to Input Corruptions and Adversarial Examples in Steering Angle Prediction via Self-Supervision", Examined the use of self-supervised learning in steering angle prediction task to enhance model robustness under conditions such as snow, fog, frost, pixelation, and blur.